Precision Point - How to mitigate against self-service polluting data

 Doug Laney, research VP at Gartner stated that “Most deployments are ultimately unsuccessful when end users are given access to manipulate their own data — sometimes from unreliable sources.”
 This can be corrected with correct data governance which can be included within an enterprise BI tool that traces data source and journey.
 Alternatively, any business that has a fully managed data warehouse, resolves this as the data warehouse will have adhered to what Gartner terms “smart data preparation.”

 A data warehouse removes the dependency on the BI developers who would have to model, build and test multiple reporting layers to achieve the desired reports.
 A data warehouse is often used to examine business trends to establish a strategy for the future.
-The viability of the business decisions is contingent on good data, and good data is contingent on an effective approach to data quality management.
+The viability of business decisions is contingent on good data, and good data is contingent on an effective approach to data quality management.

-And so it concludes that self-service BI can only be achieved with the correct data governance, project governance and data warehouse underpinning any and all projects.
+Thus it concludes that self-service BI can only be achieved with the correct data governance, project governance and data warehouse underpinning any and all projects.

 What defines a Successful BI Project?